peterszerzo/scaling-tricks-for-geo/README.md

 At this point, I really got used to Backbone views, and so, inspired by Shirley's code examples, I ended up splitting up my d3 code into methods of a custom view object - methods that copy a Backbone view's API and thus behave like any other view my app uses.

-The subtle difference in my implementation was that I didn't extend from a ``Backbone.View``, but from a generic ``Marionette.Object`` - which, for those of you used to other frameworks, just an object that has an event system mixed into it, and calls ``initialize`` when instantiated so one doesn't need to touch the constructor.
+	// Extend from Backbone's view to have access to an event system
+	//   and a more expressive constructor definition.

-	View = Marionette.Object.extend({
+	View = Backbone.View.extend({

 		initialize: function() {},
-		onRender: function() {},
-		renderContainer: ,

 		render: function() {},

+		// Render svg content.
+		render: function() {},

+		// Render the visualizations svg container and an inside group.
+Store these on the instance.
+		//   Called from within this.render().
+		_renderSvgContainer: function() {},

+		// Update attributes.
+Called within render, and as a lightweight update method
+		//   when the data doesn't change, but its presentation does (e.g. when a map is recolored).
-		update: function() {},
+		updateAttributes: function() {},

+		// Unbind event listeners and remove elements.
 		destroy: function() {}

 	});

 For those of you familiar with the [BackboneD3View](https://github.com/akre54/Backbone.D3View) project, you may notice the many similarities.
 This time, I simply opted for a more simplistic solution, lightly built from scratch.